 Remove the turkey from the smoker and let the turkey rest for 15-20 minutes to retain all the moisture back into the meat.
 Then use a carving knife to slice your turkey.

-Can I smoke a bigger turkey?
+Can I smoke a turkey larger than 15 lb.?
 We actually don’t recommend smoking a turkey larger than 15 lbs. because it will take too long to cook and the exterior of the turkey could get too dry.

 Internal Temperature of a Whole Turkey

 The internal temperature of turkey should be 165ºF.
 Some people follow the rule that the chicken thigh temperature should be 175ºF and the breast meat should come out to 160ºF or 165ºF.
 Generally, we make sure the whole bird is about 165ºF.

 Our rule of thumb is to keep the probe of your smoker in the thickest part of the bird to watch the temperature of the turkey throughout smoking.

 How long does it take to smoke a turkey?